suncoast-devs/handbook/lessons/cs-api-clients/index.md

 }
 ```

-If we were look in our editor or try to run this code we will notice an error.
+If we were to look in our editor or try to run this code we will notice an error.

 ```
 The 'await' operator can only be used within an async method.
 Consider marking this method with the 'async' modifier and changing its return type to 'Task'